willianmano/moodle-block_ranking/README.md

 ----------------
 After you have installed the block you just add it into the moodle course.

-> The ranking block works together with the moodle course conclusion.
+> The ranking block works together with the moodle course completion.
 In the moodle course you configure the criterias to the end of the course.
 The ranking block monitors these activities and add points to the students based on accomplishing the activities.

 **OBS:** The ranking block needs the moodle cron configured and working fine.
 Read the moodle documentation about the cron file (for more information..)